SanjuGanpati/MySQL/README.md

 # MySQL
-This is demo MySQL project which is iam going to coomit
+This is demo MySQL project which is iam going to commit